 Question: What types of research does NIA fund in its Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Programs?

 Answer: Access NIA's section in the 2014 NIH SBIR-STTR Program Description and Research Topics (PDF, 1.1M) to view SBIR and STTR research topics appropriate for consideration by and applications to NIA.

 Question: How can I submit an application to your program?

-Answer: NIA's SBIR-STTR Program Manager requests that before contacting NIA & submitting an application, potential applicants should: (1) access the online 2012 NIH SBIR Omnibus Solicitation and 2012 NIH STTR Omnibus Solicitation; (2) review the SBIR-STTR SF-424 application instructions and guidelines for completing the SBIR-STTR SF-424 application, and (3) access the Research Portfolio Online Reporting Tool (RePORT) system to determine if the proposal overlaps with a funded grant.
+Answer: NIA's SBIR-STTR Program Coordinator requests that before contacting NIA & submitting an application, potential applicants should: (1) access the online 2014 NIH SBIR Omnibus Solicitation and 2014 NIH STTR Omnibus Solicitation; (2) review the SBIR-STTR SF-424 application instructions and guidelines for completing the SBIR-STTR SF-424 application, and (3) access the Research Portfolio Online Reporting Tool (RePORT) system to determine if the proposal overlaps with an already-funded grant.